-- a. arrange a hearing where the applicant may address questions of the committee, - b. decide whether to fund the applicant in any amount, and, - c. if it decides to fund the applicant, adopt an allocation in dollars per student per year of no less than fifty cents and no more than the request submitted by the applicant. - (1) The allocation of the Student Activities Funding Commission (SAFC) can be greater than the request submitted in the application. - iii.
+- 491 F. Appropriation Process 492 i.
+Within one week - i.
+Within one week after the deadline for final applications, the Appropriations Committee shall begin to review applications for each applicant deemed to be eligible or for which eligibility criteria are waived by the Assembly. - ii.
+The Appropriations Committee will: - a. arrange a hearing where the applicant may address questions of the committee, - b. decide whether to fund the applicant in any amount, and, - c. if it decides to fund the applicant, adopt an allocation in dollars per student per year of no less than fifty cents and no more than the request submitted by the applicant. - (1) The allocation of the Student Activities Funding Commission (SAFC) can be greater than the request submitted in the application. - iii.
 At each meeting of the Assembly immediately preceding such a meeting of the committee, the Vice President for Finance will report the date, time, and location of the meetings as well as the names of applicants the committee intends to review. - iv.
 At each meeting of the Assembly immediately following such a meeting of the committee, the Vice President for Finance will introduce a written report, including: - a. name of applicant, - b. amount requested by applicant, - c. amount of allocation recommended by committee, - d. rationale explaining committee's recommendation, and - e. a brief response from the applicant, including any request to appeal to the Assembly.
 The Vice President for Finance may set a deadline for the applicant to submit a response, provided the deadline is no less than one business day after the applicant receives notice of the committee's decision. - v.
 The Vice President for Finance must inform each applicant of the time and location of any meeting where the report is to be presented or reviewed and must advise each applicant to send a representative who may answer questions of assembly members. - vi.
 If an applicant chooses to appeal the committee's recommendation, the Assembly will reconsider the recommendation of the committee.
 The Office of Assemblies will provide several copies of complete application materials at any meeting where the assembly considers appeals. - vii.
 The Vice President for Finance will also file minutes of the committee's meetings with the Office of the Assemblies. - viii.
 The committee will submit its final recommendation, including individual allocations, to the Assembly in the form of a legislative at least two regularly scheduled Student Assembly meetings before the end of the fall semester. - G. Student Assembly Appropriation Process - i.
-The Assembly shall not adopt the recommendation of the Finance Committee at the same meeting that it is proposed. - ii.
+The Assembly shall not adopt the recommendation of the Appropriations Committee at the same meeting that it is proposed. - ii.
 The Assembly shall provide notice to all applicants at least one full day in advance at any meeting where legislation related to its funding is discussed. - iii.
 The President of the Assembly will transmit its recommendation to the President for consideration by the last day of finals of the fall semester, including: - a. the total amount of SAF recommendation, - b. the allocations of each by-line funded organization, and - c. a short description of each organization.

-Section 5: Specifications
+537 Section 5: Specifications

-A. Members of the Assembly or the Finance Committee must disclose to the Vice President for Finance any personal affiliations with applicants and must recuse themselves from any business related to such applicants to prevent conflicts of interest.

-B. Members of the Assembly and of the Finance Committee must sign a confidentiality statement and submit it to the Office of the Assemblies before they are seated in the fall semester of a fee-setting year.
+- A. Members of the Assembly or the Appropriations Committee must disclose to the Vice President for Finance any personal affiliations with applicants and must recuse themselves from any business related to such applicants to prevent conflicts of interest. - 541 B. Members of the Assembly and of the Appropriations Committee must sign a confidentiality statement and 542 submit it to the Office of the Assemblies before they are seated in the fall semester of a fee-setting year.

-Section 6: "Check-off" or "Pay-extra" Options
+543 Section 6: "Check-off" or "Pay-extra" Options